DasVolka/UABEA/readme.md

 ## Extracting assets

-nesrak1 developped UABEA as more of a modding/research tool than an extracting tool.
+nesrak1 developed UABEA as more of a modding/research tool than an extracting tool.
 Use [AssetRipper](https://github.com/AssetRipper/AssetRipper) or [AssetStudio](https://github.com/Perfare/AssetStudio/) if you only want to extract assets.

 ## Addressables